dayo2013/ContractmanagerReview/Synthentix.md

  Dis function dey designed to return one set of addresses.".

-  function isSynthManaged() function checks whether a synthetic asset (synth) with a given currencyKey is managed within the contract.
+  function isSynthManaged() function checks whether a synthetix asset (synth) with a given currencyKey is managed within the contract.

   PIGIN(TRANSLATION)